Explorations - Castine

 If you have explored all of these places and are still looking for more to do in Castine, try:

-- Golf and tennis -- (Golf - 326-8844, Tennis - 326-9548) The Castine Golf Club at the top of Main Street has a challenging 9-hole course (some of the holes are part of the original course designed in 1897), and four clay tennis courts.
+Golf and Tennis Golf - 207-326-8844, Tennis - 207-326-9548 -- The Castine Golf Club at the top of Main Street has a challenging nine-hole course (some of the holes are part of the original course designed in 1897), and four clay tennis courts.
 It’s best to call ahead for course availability or to reserve a court.
 Lessons and rental equipment are available.

-- Cycling and kayaking -- (866-3506) Castine Kayak Adventures offers full and half-day kayak tours, sunrise and sunset paddles as well as special kayaking packages by prior arrangement.
+Cycling and Kayaking 207-866-3506 -- Castine Kayak Adventures offers full-day and half-day kayak tours, sunrise and sunset paddles as well as special kayaking packages by prior arrangement.
 All tours leave from the dock at Eaton’s Boatyard.
 Kayaks are available for rent by experienced paddlers.
-Also 21-speed mountain bikes are available for rent by the day, half day or by the week.
+Also 21-speed mountain bikes are available to rent by the day, half day or by the week.